|

 The Operations Road Show: Wabash Edition features modular construction

-The basic modules are 24 by 72 inches; some modules are as wide
+The basic modules are 24 by 72 inches, but modules are as wide

 as 36 inches.